-With the help of Keenetic you can provide remote access to home network resources or its web interface via secure HTTPS web protocol from the Internet.
-This can be done through the KeenDNS service using the domain names of the 4th level, even if there is no public IP address.
+With your Keenetic router, you can provide remote access from the Internet to web applications on your home network, including the router's web interface and the Transmission built-in torrent client's GUI.
+This can be done through the KeenDNS service using 4th-level domain names, even without a public IP address.

-You can configure remote access to any web-enabled device in your home network (it can be a webcam, network drive, router, server, etc.).
+Here is an example of remote access to the web interface of a QNAP NAS (running on port 80) connected to the home network.
+You can configure remote access to any web-enabled device in your home network (a webcam, network drive, router, server, etc.).

-2. On the 'Domain name' page, on the 'KeenDNS' tab, in the section 'Access to web applications running on your network', click 'Create'.
+2. On the 'Domain name' page, on the 'KeenDNS' tab, click 'Add' in the section 'Access to web applications running on your network'.

 3. The 'Access settings' page appears.

 In the 'Host' field, select the device registered in your home network on which the web application is running.
-You can select Keenetic itself to access the built-in services (e.g. the Download Station) or any other device registered in your home network.
+You can choose the router to access the built-in services (e.g. Transmission GUI) or any other device registered in your home network.

-In the 'Domain name' field, create and specify a domain name for this application.
+Create a domain name for this application in the 'Domain name' field.
 The name should be in the Latin alphabet.

-In our example, the application uses the 3rd level domain name 'myrouter01.keenetic.link' and the 4th level domain name 'dls'.
-Thus, the Download Station application will be available by the domain name 'dls.myrouter01.keenetic.link'.
+In our example, the application uses the router's domain name 'myrouter01.keenetic.link' and the 4th level domain name 'qnap' to access the web interface of the network storage.
+Thus, the QNAP interface will be available by the domain name 'qnap.myrouter01.keenetic.link'.

-In the 'TCP port' field, specify the port number on which the web application is running on your home network.
+In the 'TCP port' field, specify the port number on which the web application runs on your home network.

-4. Once configured, home network devices will be available via the following 4th level domain names from the Internet:
+4. Once configured, the home network device will be available via the following 4th-level domain name from the Internet:

-In this case, Keenetic has a private IP-address for Internet connection.
+That being said, the Keenetic router has a private IP address for the Internet connection.

-You can change the Keenetic web interface control port on the 'Users and access' page in the 'TCP port for managing the Keenetic' section in the 'HTTP port' field.
+You can change the Keenetic web interface control port on the 'Users and access' page in the 'Administrative services' section in the 'HTTP port' field.

-'Enable authorization for the device with open web interface when using KeenDNS remote access'
+Enabling authentication for a device with an open web interface when using remote access via the KeenDNS service.